Programie/MineArea-Modpack/README.md

 ## Install and update mods

-Execute `update-mc-mods.py` to download all mods listed in the mods.yaml file and update existing mods.
+Execute `download-mods.py` to download all mods listed in the mods.yaml file.

+In case you want to update the mods, specify the `--update` option: `download-mods.py --update`

 **Note:** This currently only works for mods available on CurseForge.

-Don't forget to update the [change log](CHANGES.md).
+Don't forget to update the [change log](CHANGES.md) after updating the mods (use the information from the updated-mods.txt file).